 Older GoPro models used standard SD cards while newer models use microSD cards, including SDHC and SDXC.
 These memory cards are robust flash storage drives, and the newer ones are pretty tough but they’re still prone to both logical and physical damage – both cases can result in data loss.
 Read up on the common issues GoPro users face and see if you can identify your own situation:

-- Virus infections can delete and corrupt files, and can even corrupt entire drives.
+- Virus infection.
+Virus infections can delete and corrupt files, and can even corrupt entire drives.
 Corruption can make your files (or drive) inaccessible.

-- If your power cuts out while you’re reading or writing data to your GoPro SD card, it can cause data or drive corruption.
+- Power outage.
+If your power cuts out while you’re reading or writing data to your GoPro SD card, it can cause data or drive corruption.

-- eject button before disconnecting your drives!
+- Improper ejection.
 Similar to the situation with power outages, improper ejection can interrupt read and write processes that your GoPro SD card is running in the background.
-Make sure to hit the
+Make sure to hit the eject button before disconnecting your drives!

-- It’s also possible that your data is simply inaccessible because your SD card is locked.
+- Locked SD card.
+It’s also possible that your data is simply inaccessible because your SD card is locked.
 Check the top edge on the side of your card for a switch.

 How to Recover Deleted GoPro Files on a Mac